 Stay active in the communities you find have the most potential.
 Develop a reputation as the go-to person for that community.
 Get active in community events such as sponsoring activities or volunteering your time.

 Luxury Marketing Ideas

-With a large marketing budget, you can spend on marketing efforts that buyers expect.
+This category of spending tends to be used by brokerages that have larger marketing budgets.
+With a large marketing budget, a top agent in the real estate industry can spend on marketing efforts that homeowners expect for their high dollar realty.
 If you’re selling a multi-million dollar home, then your marketing needs to reflect that.
 Hire a professional photographer to capture the beauty of the home.
 Consider having a video, or virtual walkthrough experience created.

 Instead of just hosting an open house, make it an event.
 Hire a piano player, catering, and even valet parking.
 Instead of featuring all of your properties on a single website, give your high-end properties their own website.
 Turn it into an experience with a photo gallery, videos, community profile, downloadable brochure, and an online contact form for showing requests.